Best Antique Jewelry Website In Style Mag 2006! New Items Every Day!

 • How to be a Jewelry Detective by C. Jeanenne Bell – good simple "facts" and reference about the basics of jewelry.

-• Answers to Questions About Old Jewelry.
-Many photographs and examples of jewelry often found today.
+• Answers to Questions About Old Jewelry by C. Jeanenne Bell – many photographs and examples of jewelry often found today.
+2009 Edition utilizes over 30 photographs of our own, The Three Graces jewelry.

 • An Illustrated Dictionary of Jewelry by Harold Newman.
 Very informative with many illustrations and small photos.
 Highly recommended.